CHKim5/LMSstat/README.md

 **The column "Multilevel" is mandatory for the code to run flawlessly.**

 **If Multilevel is not used, fill the column with random characters**

+# Datafile needs to follow the following format
+# Care for Capitals: Sample, Multilevel, Group

 <p align="center">
 <img src="https://user-images.githubusercontent.com/77651662/125877205-e140d306-81d8-459f-8414-b8ef3bca63d7.PNG" width="750" height="400">